Solana Beach Divorce Attorney

 Divorce in California is known as dissolution of marriage.
 To file for divorce in any California county, city, or town, you and your spouse must meet certain requirements.
 The most basic requirement is that you and your spouse must have resided in California for at least six months prior to filing.
 For Solana Beach divorces, you or your spouse also must have lived in Solana Beach for at least the three months directly preceding the petition for divorce.

-The two main reasons you or your spouse can file for divorce are irreconcilable conflict that is tearing your marriage apart or insanity on the part of you or your spouse.
+The two main reasons you or your spouse can file for divorce are an irreconcilable conflict that is tearing your marriage apart or insanity on the part of you or your spouse.
 You can prove insanity to the court by having a medical or psychiatric expert testify about your spouse’s mental state.
 He or she is admissibly insane for a California divorce case if he or she was insane at the time of filing and is still insane throughout the divorce proceedings.

 If you and your spouse meet other, more specific requirements, you may be able to complete a streamlined divorce process called summary dissolution.
-Some of the eligibility requirements for summary dissolution are that your marriage lasted less than five years, there are no children, neither you nor your spouse has interest in real estate, and various other stipulations.
+Some of the eligibility requirements for summary dissolution are that your marriage lasted less than five years, there are no children, neither you nor your spouse has an interest in real estate, and various other stipulations.

 California Property Division